Chris Benoit: World Heavyweight Champion (2004–2005)

 At WrestleMania XX on March 14, Benoit won the World Heavyweight Championship after Triple H submitted to his signature submission move, the Crippler Crossface, marking the first time the main event of a WrestleMania ended in submission.
 After the match, Benoit celebrated his win with then-reigning WWE Champion Eddie Guerrero.
 At Backlash on April 18, in Benoit's hometown of Edmonton, he successfully defended the title in a rematch after Michaels submitted to Benoit's Sharpshooter.
 The next night in Calgary on Raw, Benoit and Edge won the World Tag Team Championship from Batista and Ric Flair, making Benoit a double champion.
-Benoit simultaneously feuded with Kane, and they lost the titles to La Résistance on the May 31 episode of Raw.
+Benoit simultaneously feuded with Kane, and Benoit and Edge lost the titles to La Résistance on the May 31 episode of Raw.
 On June 13, at Bad Blood, Benoit and Edge failed to regain the World Tag Team Championship (winning by disqualification when Kane interfered), while Benoit successfully defended the World Heavyweight Championship against Kane later that night.
 Benoit again defeated Kane to retain the title on the June 28 episode of Raw.

 At Vengeance on July 11, Benoit successfully defended the title against Triple H. At SummerSlam on August 15, Benoit lost the World Heavyweight Championship to Randy Orton, ending his reign at 154 days.
 Benoit failed to regain the title the next night on Raw.
 Benoit and William Regal defeated Batista and Flair at Unforgiven on September 12.

 Benoit then feuded with Edge, who had turned into an arrogant and conceited heel.
 At Taboo Tuesday on October 19, Benoit, Edge and Michaels were all put into a poll to see who would face Triple H for the World Heavyweight Championship that night.
 Michaels received the most votes, and Edge and Benoit were forced to face World Tag Team Champions La Résistance in the same night.
 Despite Edge deserting Benoit during the match, they regained the World Tag Team Championship, before losing the titles in a rematch on the November 1 episode of Raw.
 Benoit was a part of Orton's team at Survivor Series on November 14, while Edge was on Triple H's team.
 Despite Benoit being pinned after a Pedigree from Triple H, Orton's team won.
 At New Year's Revolution on January 9, 2005, Benoit and Edge competed in the Elimination Chamber match for the vacant World Heavyweight Championship, but both lost.
 Benoit entered the Royal Rumble as the second entrant on January 30, lasting longer than any competitor before being eliminated by Flair.
-Benoit competed in the Money in the Bank ladder match at WrestleMania 21 on April 3, which was won by Edge after he knocked Benoit off the ladder by smashing his arm with a chair.
+Benoit competed in the inaugural Money in the Bank ladder match at WrestleMania 21 on April 3, which was won by Edge after he knocked Benoit off the ladder by smashing his arm with a chair.
 Their feud ended in a Last Man Standing match at Backlash on May 1, which Edge won with a brick shot to the back of Benoit's head.